K1 Visa Process & Requirements

 Additional documentation might be needed if either of them has any criminal record or other unusual situations.

 If any of the documentation papers are in a foreign language, an English translation must also be submitted.
-The translation should be accompanied by a certification from the translator that it is accurate and complete.
+The translation should be accompanied by a certification from the translator to certify that the translation is accurate and complete.
 The translator must also certify that they are competent to provide this translation.

 After Entry to the U.S. with K-1 visa and Marriage Occurs